Magora-IOS/MAGComfortTextInput/README.md

 ![](https://github.com/Magora-IOS/MAGComfortTextInput/blob/master/Preview/MAGComfortTextInput.gif)

+## WARNING

+For testing on iOS Simulator you have to enable displaying of keyboard.
+For doing this open iOS Simulator -> Hardware -> Keyboard -> Connect Hardware Keyboard / Toggle software keyboard. (here CMD + K / CMD + SHIFT + K combinations)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.